mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

         * is caused by a modification to the state of the actor, replacing the original behaviour with a new one
 * example
-    * list of data that must go through heavy computation in order to provide a list of results
+    * list of data that must go through heavy computation
-    * mapping phase: It could be parallelized by breaking the list into several sublists and giving these sublists to worker actors for processing
+        * break the list into several sublists
+        * give sublists to worker actors for processing
-        * no guarantee that the worker actors will finish their jobs in the same order that those jobs were given to them
-    * solution - number the tasks
+        * no guarantee of results order - number the tasks
-        * when a worker sends back the result, it adds the corresponding task number
             * maybe priority queue
                 * automatic sorting
-            * makes possible to process the results as an asynchronous stream
+                * similar to an asynchronous stream
-                * receiver receives a result, it compares the task number to the expected number
+                    * compare the task number to the expected number
-                    * if match - passes the result to the client and then looks into the priority queue to see if the first available result corresponds to the new expected task number
-                        * if there’s a match, the dequeuing process continues until there’s no longer a match
+                        * match - pass to client
-                    * if the received result doesn’t match the expected result number, it’s added to the priority queue
+                        * doesn't match - added to the priority queue

 # actor framework implementation
 * four components: